hyperflask/hyperflask-docs/docs/getting-started.md

 ```

 Finally, add `page.login_required()` at the top of your page frontmatter to require authentication to access it.

+Upon accessing your site, you will be asked to connect using an email address.
+No confirmation will be asked on first connection.
+On further connections, you will be asked for a code to complete the connection.
+Go to <http://localhost:8025> to access [Mailpit](https://github.com/axllent/mailpit) and read the emails.

 ## Deploying to production